skeoop/skeoop.github.io/labs/Lab1-checklist.md

 What is the problem with `getCount()`?

-The user of this code **won't know** that `getCount` increments the counter, so he might call it at many places in his code.
+The user of this code **won't know** that `getCount` increments the counter, so he might call `getCount()` many times in his code.

 A general rule is that "get" methods should **not change** the attributes of an object or its state.

-This is part of the **Command - Query Separation Principle** which states that you should have separate methods for "queries" and "commands".
-Commands tell an object to do something, queries just ask an object a question.
+This is part of the **Command - Query Separation Principle** which states that you should have separate methods for "commands" and "queries".
+Commands tell an object to do something, queries just ask a question.  `get` methods are queries.

+## Don't Rely on String Values

+The specification for GuessingGame states that the "hints" will contain "too small" or "too large" when the guess is incorrect, but it does not promise exactly what the string will be!

+You should write code to check if the string **contains** "too small" or "too large".
+Don't test for string equality (exact matching string).
+It is good it **ignore case**, too.

+Look at the API for the String class -- it has the method you need!

 ## Look on Github for "Issues" and Fix Them